 Customer Support vs. Customer Service: What’s the Difference?

 You will often hear the terms customer support and customer service used interchangeably to describe a wide variety of activities.
+In terms customer service, customer service refers to a broad range of customer interactions, including marketing, sales, and post-sales support, aimed at enhancing the customer experience and resolving queries throughout the purchasing journey.
+In contrast, customer support refers to specialized, technical assistance focused on troubleshooting and helping customers effectively use products or services.
 Some experts consider customer service to be a subset of support, while others differentiate clearly between the two.
 Even without a clear industry consensus, we can learn more about quality customer care by taking a look at these terms in more detail.

 Perhaps the best way to think about customer service and customer support is that they are equal in value but different in form and function.
 Both describe work taken to satisfy a customer and keep them engaged with your brand and product offerings.
+When considering service vs customer support, it is important to recognize the key differences in their focus, approach, and outcomes.
 One is no better than the other, but there are a few crucial differences to understand.

 What is Customer Support?

 Customer support, as the name suggests, is best described as a set of activities undertaken to solve a specific issue that a customer is having with your product or service.
+The customer support team plays a crucial role in resolving technical issues, providing assistance, and ensuring customer satisfaction through efficient problem-solving.
 It is frequently used in the technology space, especially when referring to IT support help desks.
 The technical assistance provided to customers can come in many forms, such as support tickets, phone calls, and emails.
 To summarize, customer support typically involves:

 • Technical support and troubleshooting